glenntfung/glenntfung.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Welcome :wave:!
 I am Glenn Fung.
-I will be joining The University of Chicago as an MAPSS student in economics this fall.
-I hold a B.S. with first-class honors in Applied Mathematics with Economics from The University of Birmingham (U.K.) and a B.Econ. in Economics from Jinan University (P.R.C.).
-My research experiences include machine learning, behavioral economics, asset pricing, and financial market microstructure, with a particular interest in market microstructure and large-scale experiments.
+I am an MA student in economics at The University of Chicago.
+I hold a B.S. with first-class honors in Applied Mathematics with Economics from The University of Birmingham and a B.Econ. in Economics from Jinan University.
+My research applies deep learning and statistical learning methods to address behavioral issues of consumers, financial markets, measurements, matching, etc. I am particularly interested in the analysis using edge-cutting methods in analyzing behavioral problems.

 I am proficient in Mandarin Chinese, Cantonese, and English, while currently learning Spanish.
 My Chinese name in Cantonese is Fung Tsz Yui.
 I like movies, music, and sports.
 I also enjoy traveling and exploring good food:)